-A. Excess wild horses, removed from the range, will be shipped to the Palomino Valley Center Wild Horse and Burro Corrals, in Sparks, Nev., where they will be prepared for the BLM's adoption program or long-term holding in Midwestern pastures.
+A. Excess wild horses, removed from the range, will be shipped to the Sutherland Off-Range Corral in Sutherland, Utah; and Palomino Valley Center Wild Horse and Burro Corrals, in Sparks, Nev., where they will be prepared for the BLM's adoption program or long-term holding in Midwestern pastures.